 Today Cyber Security plays a paramount role in global security.
-On this blog, the CEO of Paramount Defenses shares rare insights on issues related to Cyber Security, including Privileged Access, the world's top Cyber Security Risks, Advanced Persistent Threats (APT), Cyber Warfare, Insider Threats and other topics.
+On this blog, the CEO of Paramount Defenses shares rare insights on issues related to Cyber Security, including Privileged Access, Organizational Cyber Security, Foundational Security, Windows Security, Active Directory Security, Insider Threats and other topics.

 July 22, 2016

 Clarity for Self-Proclaimed Cyber Security Experts who Churp on Twitter

 When someone doesn't know or understand something, often their first reaction is to make fun of it.
 Sadly, these days, to their own detriment, they do so publicly on social media.
 Little do they realize that everything they utter can be seen by the whole world, and by sharing their ignorance on social media with the world, they show the whole world how little they actually know.

 For example, consider this individual.
 Perhaps he knows just enough English to see our homepage, but not to be able to go beyond it, to say this one, or this one, so he publicly and slightingly wonders who we are and asks if anyone's heard of us.
 I wonder if it might have ever occurred to this individual that perhaps our low-profile until now, may have been by intent.
 For this individual, and anyone else on Twitter etc., if you want to know who we are, please call Scott Charney at Microsoft.

 Or for example, this individual, who said regarding Active Directory Privilege Escalation - "That's it?
 Make sure your delegation is tight and...no big deal."